Ashwagandha

 Combine with a Healthy Lifestyle

-Using ashwagandha alongside a healthy lifestyle can help you maximize its benefits.
+Using ashwagandha in conjunction with a healthy lifestyle can help you maximize its benefits.

-Eating various nutrient-dense foods, drinking enough water, and getting regular exercise all help promote its adaptogenic benefits to kick in.
+Eating various nutrient-dense foods, drinking enough water, and engaging in regular exercise all help promote its adaptogenic benefits to take effect.

-For example, adults who supplemented with 300 milligrams twice daily for eight weeks reported lower stress and better sleep quality, encouraging greater overall vitality.
+For example, adults who supplemented with 300 milligrams twice daily for eight weeks reported lower stress levels and improved sleep quality, which in turn encouraged greater overall vitality.

 Adequate sleep, proven stress management techniques such as mindfulness, and regular exercise compound ashwagandha’s relaxing and restorative benefits.